plattebasintimelapse/ccp/docs/editing.md

 #### FILE - app/content/vigs.json

 	{
 	    "all": [
 	        {
-	            "title": "A Title Goes Here",
-	            "page": "one",
-	            "section":"1",
-	            "lat": "40.9",
-	            "long":"-98.8",
-	            "image": "intro.jpg"
-	        },{
 	            "title": "A Title Goes Here Two",
 	            "page": "two",
 	            "section":"1",
 	            "lat": "40.65",
 	            "long":"-99.16",
-	            "image": "test.jpg"
+	            "image": "thumbnail.jpg"
-	        },{
+	        },
+	        {
 	            "title": "Some Title",
 	            "page": "three",
 	            "section":"1",
 	            "lat": "40.659",
 	            "long":"-99.5",
-	            "image": "intro.jpg"
+	            "image": "thumbnail.jpg"
-	        },{
+	        },
+	        {
 	            "title": "Sample Content",
 	            "page": "sample",
 	            "section":"1",
 	            "lat": "40.683514",
 	            "long":"-99.320652",
-	            "image": "intro.jpg"
+	            "image": "thumbnail.jpg"
-	        },{
+	        },
+	        {
 	            "title": "Planting Prairie",
 	            "page": "tnc-seeding",
 	            "section":"3",
 	            "lat": "40.739531",
 	            "long":"-98.573713",
-	            "image": "DawnIcyPlatte.jpg"
+	            "image": "thumbnail.jpg"
-	        },{
+	        },
+	        {
 	            "title": "Bridges",
 	            "page": "bridges",
 	            "section":"1",
 	            "lat": "40.926396",
 	            "long":"-98.342012",
-	            "image": "intro.jpg"
+	            "image": "thumbnail.jpg"
 	        }
 	    ]
 	}

 In this file, you'll create a new JSON object which is wrapped in curly brackets, `{}`.
 Each Vignette is separate by a `,`.

 You'll need to include key : value pairs for:

 * title - The copy that appears on the map on hover state
-* page - The refereced vig/*.html files created below.
+* page - The referenced vigs/*.html files created below.
 This string should be a unique single word, all lowercase.
 * lat - Latitude of vignette
 * long - Longitude of vignette
-* image - Name of the image file located in app/images/vigs folder, only needs to be a small file, ~300px width ~100kb
+* image - Name of the image file located in app/images/thumbnail folder, only needs to be a small file, ~300px width ~100kb

 #### FILE - app/vigs/*.html